Real Estate in Portugal

 If you are thinking about moving to Portugal, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "My home loan was 200k euros and I pay around 600 euros a month.
 Property takes is another 1k a year and generally speaking water, electric, heating, cable tv and such round off to about 350 euros monthly.
-It's MUCH cheaper out here than in the US," explained one expat living in Braga, Portugal.
+It's MUCH cheaper out here than in the US," said one expat who made the move to Braga.

 Should I buy or rent a home in Portugal?